 “We wanted to take a stand for this and not be passive,” said Charles Vickery, one of the counter-protestors.

-Vickery is one of Colunga’s friends who works for a programming website in San Francisco and who helped with the counter-protest.
+Vickery is one of Colunga’s friends who works for a programming website in San Francisco and who helped organize the counter-protest.

 “We were talking about what we stand for as a city and we didn’t want to simply accept this,” Vickery said.